 Employee engagement increases when people feel an emotional connection to the work at hand.
 One way to encourage this is to empower people to improve how work is done.

 The people who operate processes that work directly with customers are best positioned to suggest and implement positive change.
 If culture is the sum of how things are done, encouraging people to find ways to do their best work surely impacts how they feel about it.

 5. Stop the Blame Game

 When something goes awry, it is easiest to point to the person closest to the problem and come up with a list of things they did wrong.
 Not only is this a terrible way to encourage engagement, but it’s also not productive.
-Most failures are the fault of flawed processes, not flawed people.
+Most failures are the fault of flawed processes, not deficient people.
 Blaming process operators only masks the root cause of the issue.

 6. Measure Cultural Health

 We mentioned earlier that many executives think that culture is impossible to measure.
 But if you believe that engagement reflects culture, you absolutely can measure, and therefore, manage it.
 So how do you measure engagement?
 Ideally, by using a platform to provide structure for what we like to call “discretionary effort.”